SPEND OVER £70 FOR FAST FREE UK SHIPPING

 The take home?
 Include the best omega 3 fish oil supplement in your diabetic nutrition plan.

-Most of our diets contain too much in the way of omega 6 fats, and not enough omega 3 fats.
+Most of our diets contain too much in the way of omega-6 fats, and not enough omega-3 fats.
 Health experts say the ideal ratio of omega 6 to omega 3 fats would be 1:1, most people have a ratio of around 25:1!
 Why is this a problem?
-Too much omega 6 can increase inflammation in your body - which is the last thing you want if you suffer with health problems or want to feel great!.
+Too much omega 6 can increase inflammation in your body - which is the last thing you want if you suffer from health problems or want to feel great!.
 Omega 3 fats help to support healthy levels of inflammation.

-The best, most effective, healthy types of Omega 3 are known as EPA and DHA, and the best sources of these are from fish.
-However, to reach the recommended ratio of omega 6 to omega 3 in your diet, you would need to eat a huge amount of oily fish - not very practical (or cost effective).
-This is why fish oils supplements are used by millions of people across the world, and thought to be one of the most important supplement that most people could take.”
+The best, most effective, healthy types of Omega 3 are known as EPA and DHA, and the best sources of these are fish.
+However, to reach the recommended ratio of omega 6 to omega 3 in your diet, you would need to eat a huge amount of oily fish - not very practical (or cost-effective).
+This is why fish oil supplements are used by millions of people across the world, and thought to be one of the most important supplements that most people could take.”

 The results were encouraging: the combination reduced body fat.
 The people in the study showed lower triglycerides and an increase in healthy HDL cholesterol.